How Can I Record My Guitar At Home?

 I know it’s been long overdue.
 I haven’t done a video in ages and I have no excuse other than lack of time, and I haven’t even had time to pick up a bloody guitar in a couple of months, as you can tell.
 But so I’m going to start out by kind of showing this thing off.
 This is a GNG so let’s review Giulio Negrini Guitars.

 Giulio is out of Switzerland and met them a number of years ago.
 This is my fourth guitar from Giulio and this is the model BREA model.
 And it’s kind of my design and his magic, the solar system.
-So of course, we have the sun and all the planets in order all the way up to.
+So, of course, we have the sun and all the planets in order all the way up to.
 Yeah, Pluto’s in there.
-Sorry, it’s still a planet to me.
+Sorry, it’s still a planet for me.
 It may be a dwarf planet, so.
 Yeah.
 Neat stuff.
 You know he is an absolute magician.

 I’ll talk about him in a moment.
 Let me just tell you about the rest of the guitar.
 So we have an old top here that is a very, very, very old and expensive piece of wood.
 I’m running a Floyd Rose original gold.
 Obviously, the fretboard is ebony, black ebony.